astrandb/miele/README.md

 **This custom integration will not be actively maintained from now on.
 However bugfixes and similar fixes will be taken care of until january 2026.**

 The first release will not be 100% feature complete.
 The remaining bits will have to wait until next month, or the month after.
-There are som compatibility issues with the current custom component and it will be difficult to go back when you have installed the new official version.
+There are some compatibility issues with the current custom component and it will be difficult to go back when you have installed the new official version.
 Remember to backup your HA system before moving to the official integration.

 Documentation for the new version can be found here: https://home-assistant.io/integrations/miele/ Please read the docs carefully.
 If you are missing a feature in the documentation, it is probably because it is not ready yet and you should consider if it not better to wait another month before migrating.